 Included in the services their system offers are smart patient ID to upgrade patient management and tracking, Smart medical chain which secures continuous medical care outreach, e-consent which allows for better patient participation, automated insurance which increases the ease at which claims can be made, and a health data market which increases accessibility to medical data.

 EOS, or the Epic Operating System, is a consensus blockchain OS built for businesses.
-Essentially, it aims to increase the efficiency of smart business development in several ways but mainly by providing scheduling, authentication, databases, account permissions, and internet application communication.
+Essentially, it aims to increase the efficiency of smart business development in several ways, but mainly by providing scheduling, authentication, databases, account permissions, and internet application communication.

 This particular iteration of a blockchain OS is geared towards global commerce and finance.

-It is still a relatively new system, but there are a few factors that cause the system to be touted as reliable.
+It is still a relatively new system, but a few factors cause the system to be touted as reliable.
 First, ConsenSys is founded by Joseph Lubin, who is also the co-founder of Ethereum, meaning he knows his way around blockchain technology.
 Furthermore, the company has upwards of 700 employees.

 Codify has been described as a system that easily enables financial instruments such as analytics and payment systems.
 Codify is also already n the market and has a variety of case studies to prove that it works well.
 For these reasons, ConsenSys Codefi is a big player to watch when it comes to operating systems in the blockchain arena.